munificent/craftinginterpreters/book/compiling-expressions.md

 </aside>

-Third and finally, I get to show you one of my absolute favorite techniques --
+<span name="pratt">Third</span> and finally, I get to show you one of my
-<span name="pratt">Vaughan Pratt's</span> "top-down operator precedence
+absolute favorite techniques -- Vaughan Pratt's "top-down operator precedence parsing".
-parsing".
 It's the most elegant way I know to parse expressions.
 It gracefully handles prefix operators, postfix, infix, *mixfix*, any kind of *-fix* you got.
 It deals with precedence and associativity without breaking a sweat.
 I love it.

 <aside name="pratt">

-It's a continuing wonder to me that Pratt parsers aren't better known.
-The Dragon Book makes no mention of them.
-No other compiler or language book I've read teaches them.
-But when I talk to people who actually work on production compilers, a surprisingly large fraction know the technique.

-My guess is that academia went for compiler-compilers in a big way in the 70s.
-(That's what much of the Dragon Book is about -- algorithms to automatically generate parsers and scanners given descriptions of the grammars.)
-Meanwhile, Pratt parser is a technique for *hand*-writing a parser.
-That fits in industry where hand-rolled parsers are way more common than the average compiler textbook would lead you to believe.

-**todo: overlap**
+Top-down operator precedence parsers exist as a strange sort of tribal lore.
+No compiler or language book I've read teaches them.
+Academia is very focused on generated parsers, and Pratt's technique is for hand-written ones, so it's mostly overlooked.

+But in industry, where hand-rolled parsers are actually quite common, you'd be surprised how many people know it.
+Ask where they learned it, and it's always, "Oh, I worked on this compiler years ago that used one and they got the idea from this other old front end..."

 </aside>